 - Pleural disease: Pleural disease is non-cancerous but can be just as damaging.
-Asbestos exposure can cause fluid around the lungs and collagen buildup, causing the pleura, i.e., the thin membrane around the lungs, to grow thick and roll into the lungs.
+Asbestos exposure can cause fluid around the lungs and collagen buildup, causing the pleura – the thin membrane around the lungs – to grow thick and roll into the lungs.

-If you are a former LTV Steel employee and are experiencing shortness of breath and hearing crackling sounds while breathing, please seek immediate medical care.
+If you are a former LTV Steel employee, are experiencing shortness of breath and are hearing crackling sounds while breathing, please seek immediate medical care.
 Asbestos-related diseases may take years to develop symptoms.

 Remedies available for asbestos-related diseases are unique, usually accounting for long-term damage.
-At the D’Amico Law Offices, our asbestos exposure lawyers have worked with hundreds of families, and we understand the full medical picture.
+At the D’Amico Law Offices, our asbestos exposure lawyers have worked with hundreds of families and understand the full medical picture.

-A judge and jury cannot understand your pain and suffering from impersonal medical records.
+A judge and jury cannot fathom your pain and suffering from impersonal medical records.
 However, a skilled attorney can convey your pain in such a way that an otherwise healthy person can understand.